OutSystems/docs-product/src/develop/timers/intro.md

 ## Sessions in Timers

 Asynchronous logic, such as Timers and Process Activities, run in a separate session.
-All session variables will keep their default value when executing an action associated with a timer or process activity.
+All session variables will start with their default value when executing an action associated with a timer or process activity.